-- Professional demeanour, e.g. uniform and personal attributes, positive first impressions. - Ambassador for the sector leading by example and displaying positive health behaviours. - Music prepared. - o Bikes maintained. - Environment and equipment risk assessment: - o Written risk assessment record (and dynamic), to outline: - Potential hazards individuals, equipment, environment. - Who may be harmed. - Likelihood and severity of risk. - Control measures to ensure safety and minimise risk. - If risks can't be controlled personally speak to the responsible individual within the facility. - Ensure cleanliness of the environment and equipment: - If required, clean the area using appropriate products prior to the session (or work with colleagues to support with cleaning). - Appropriate layout of the studio/area with space between bikes. - Advising participants of the space between them and others. - Storing participants' belongings in a safe place. - Use of any equipment with reference to manufacturer instructions (as appropriate). - Instruct participants in the safe set up of their own bikes.
+- Professional demeanour, e.g. uniform and personal attributes, positive first impressions. - Ambassador for the sector leading by example and displaying positive health behaviours. - o Music prepared. - o Bikes maintained. - Environment and equipment risk assessment: - Written risk assessment record (and dynamic), to outline: - Potential hazards individuals, equipment, environment. - Who may be harmed. - Likelihood and severity of risk. - Control measures to ensure safety and minimise risk. - If risks can't be controlled personally speak to the responsible individual within the facility. - Ensure cleanliness of the environment and equipment: - If required, clean the area using appropriate products prior to the session (or work with colleagues to support with cleaning). - Appropriate layout of the studio/area with space between bikes. - Advising participants of the space between them and others. - Storing participants' belongings in a safe place. - Use of any equipment with reference to manufacturer instructions (as appropriate). - Instruct participants in the safe set up of their own bikes.

 Explain key health and safety aspects of the group indoor cycling session.
-Verbally screen participants and use participants and use information to provide guidance
+4.2 Verbally screen Welcome participants. participants and use

-- Verbal health screen to check readiness to participate: - Check for any changes since completion of a written PAR-Q+. - Risk stratification and checking suitability of programme based on client wellbeing. - o Awareness of any adaptations to be made. - Consideration if no paper-based health check may not have been completed. - Reasons for temporary deferral of exercise, or referral. - Outline aims and objectives of session. - Opportunities for questions. - Health and safety advice, e.g. drinking water etc.: - o emergency exit points - o fire alarm procedure - o assembly points - security procedures. - Confirm or revise plans with participants as appropriate. - Adapt the planned session, based upon any revised information.
+- information to provide quidance - Verbal health screen to check readiness to participate: - Check for any changes since completion of a written PAR-Q+. - Risk stratification and checking suitability of programme based on client wellbeing. - Awareness of any adaptations to be made. - Consideration if no paper-based health check may not have been completed. - o Reasons for temporary deferral of exercise, or referral. - Outline aims and objectives of session. - Opportunities for questions. - Health and safety advice, e.g. drinking water etc.: - emergency exit points - o fire alarm procedure - assembly points - o security procedures. - Confirm or revise plans with participants as appropriate. - Adapt the planned session, based upon any revised information.